Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Experiment

-We train the proposed method using the Adam optimizer with a batch size of 64 and an initial learning rate of 0.0001.
-The hyperparameters are set as $\lambda_1 = 1$, $\lambda_2 = 0.01$, and $\lambda_3 = 0.02$, unless otherwise specified.
+We train the proposed method using the Adam optimizer with a batch size of 256 and an initial learning rate of 0.0001.
+The hyperparameters of DRIFT are set as $\lambda_1 = 1$, $\lambda_2 = 0.01$, and $\lambda_3 = 0.02$, unless otherwise specified.
 All experiments are implemented in PyTorch 2.0.0 with Python 3.8, and conducted on a system equipped with an Intel Xeon Platinum 8255C CPU and an NVIDIA GeForce RTX 2080Ti GPU.
-To ensure fairness and reproducibility, we fix the random seed during training.
-For evaluation, we save the model checkpoints from the last five epochs of each algorithm, and report the average performance to reduce the effect of randomness.
+To ensure fairness and reproducibility, we conduct experiments with 5 distinct random seeds.
+For each run corresponding to a specific seed, we save the model checkpoint from the final epoch.
+We then report the average performance across the 5 independent runs to mitigate the impact of randomness.